Marantz NR1609 7.2 channel AV receiver review

 First, you’ll want to connect devices and speakers.
 Depending on the devices you intend on adding, you’ll need to supply the audio-video cables.
 For Blu-ray/DVD players, Set-top boxes and game consoles, connect them into the HDMI ports.

 If you have a turntable, use the dedicated channel.
 For CD players and older games console, use the available audio/composite channels.
 At this point, it’s worth screwing in the antenna (Bluetooth/Wi-Fi/radio etc) or using a LAN cable to your router for Wi-Fi capabilities.

 As a flexible unit, the most basic speaker set-up the Marantz NR1609 can handle is 5.1.
 Of course, you can use it as intended with a 7.1 or 7.2 speaker set-up, depending on your room and budget.
-Speakers can be connected in two ways.
-You can screw bare wires into the speaker terminals or use banana plugs depending on what you prefer.

 The final step is to connect your display (TV or projector) to the single ARC HDMI output port.